xyflow/xyflow/.changeset/handle-idle-connection-state.md

 '@xyflow/react': patch
 ---

-Reduce per-handle work on every store update by returning a shared connection state from the `Handle` selector while no connection is in progress, instead of allocating a new object and shallow-comparing it for each handle
+Reduce per-handle work on store updates by returning a shared connection state while no connection is in progress.